-Landmark Report: CSE programs in U.S. schools fail to demonstrate a reduction in pregnancy and STDs—some increase teen pregnancy and risky sexual behaviors.
+Landmark Report: CSE programs in schools fail to demonstrate a reduction in pregnancy and STDs—some increase teen pregnancy and risky sexual behaviors.

 The Washington Times